tmaulon/MyMenu/README.md

-# MyMenu project for Java Bases course on OpenClassrooms - Step 8
+# MyMenu project for Java Bases course on OpenClassrooms - Step 9 :
+Update test for windows & new sentences